 One of the hypnotized witnesses had been driving the vehicle two cars ahead of Orhan’s and recalled seeing “a dull, dark colored station wagon” directly behind her, in between her car and Orhan’s.
 The driver of the car directly in front of Orhan’s never came forward, another sign of possible involvement, according to the FBI.

-Perhaps the Rabbit had been used to trap Orhan Gündüz in rush hour traffic, was used as a getaway car or both.
+Perhaps the Rabbit had been used to trap Orhan Gündüz in rush hour traffic or served as a getaway car, or both.

-JCAG was in the national spotlight from both East and West coasts.
+From both coasts, JCAG attracted national attention.
 Legal proceedings in Hampig “Harry” Sassounian’s trial for the January 1982 assassination of Turkish Consul Kemal Arikan began in Los Angeles the same week of the killing.
 The FBI also received word from the State Department that Turkish officials had expressed “distress” after pleading for protection for Orhan in the wake of the March shop bombing.
 They were also requesting protection for diplomats along the East Coast.
 The next few months would see the FBI simultaneously investigating two assassinations while trying to get one step ahead of JCAG.

 JCAG strikes again